ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

     # Create a Scoped Name instance
     sn = session.ensight.utils.support.scoped_name

-    # Create a context manager with the Scoped Name instance, where you will be
+    # Create a context manager with the Scoped Name instance, where can
-    # able to use the old syntax
+    # use the old syntax

     with sn(session.ensight) as ensight, sn(session.ensight.objs.core) as core: core.PARTS[0].DESCRIPTION
         ensight.view.bounds("ON")

 * The main advantage of using the Scoped Names is that the new syntax is also supported directly in EnSight.
-This means that porting back a PyEnSight script to EnSight will be much easier!
+This heavily simplifies the porting of a PyEnSight script into EnSight.